 - Payroll schedule or payment methods

 Most employees primarily care about getting paid correctly and on time.
-Reassuring them about these basics helps reduce anxiety about the transition.
+Reassuring them about these basics—and demonstrating it through successful parallel processing—helps reduce anxiety about the transition.

 Step-By-Step EOR Switching Process